 Instruct your solicitor.

 Good estate agents will be able to recommend a quality solicitor to manage the legal aspects of your property purchase.
-This is important to guaranteeing a smooth and stress-free process.
+This is important to guarantee a smooth and stress-free process.

 Survey and loan valuation.